 - Creating an educational design and/or assessment plan for your grant application

 You’re welcome to schedule a teaching consultation either before or after the Teaching at Vanderbilt orientation.
-Just call or email the CFT to schedule.
+Just call (615-322-7290) or email (email@example.com) to schedule.